5 Steps to Transform Your Arrangements with Logic Pro

 Step 2: Create Contrast with Instrumentation

 In Logic Pro, use the Track Stacks feature to create layers.
-If you’re working with drums, create a track stack that combines a tight, dry snare with a more reverberant snare sample.
-Use that stacked snare in the chorus to give it a more powerful, stadium-sized feel.
+If you're working with drums, build a track stack that combines a tight, dry snare with a more reverberant snare sample.
+Use that stacked snare in the chorus to give it a powerful, stadium-sized feel.
 For the verse, mute the extra snare to keep things intimate.

 Step 3: Build and Release Tension with Automation